emc-openstack/vmax-cinder-driver/README.md

         volume_backend_name=FC_backend

-NOTE: iscsi_ip_address is required in an ISCSI configuration.
-This is the IP Address of the VMAX iscsi target.

 In this example, two backend configuration groups are enabled: CONF_GROUP_ISCSI and CONF_GROUP_FC.
 Each configuration group has a section describing unique parameters for connections, drivers, the volume_backend_name, and the name of the EMC-specific configuration file containing additional settings.
 Note that the file name is in the format /etc/cinder/cinder_emc_config_<confGroup>.xml.
 See the section below for a description of the file contents.

 Once the cinder.conf and EMC-specific configuration files have been created, cinder commands need to be issued in order to create and associate OpenStack volume types with the declared volume_backend_names: